amolsood/notes/AWS/RDS/Highlights.md

 - Automated backups are always enabled and do not impact DB performance
 - Can take snapshots with Aurora, no performance impact
 - Snapshots can be shared with other AWS accounts
+- Aurora Serverless also incurs no compute costs when it is idle.

 ### Aurora Serverless